LevinShao/API-Assessment/Documentation.md

 **view_search_history** function: pretty simple.
 If chosen as the user's desired option, try accessing the search history log.
 If history is empty, display "No history".
 Otherwise, for each entry in the search history, display as "Entry Query", Searched up on "Specific Timestamp".

 **help_guide** function: the most simple one out of all functions here.
 This function didn't even take me 30 minutes to create.
 It literally just displays a textual-based how-to guide on using the program.
-This function only uses the most basic "print" statement, and nothing else.
+This function only uses the most basic "print" statement, and nothing else. **Also, this will be the only search query that won't be logged in the search history.**
 ### **Structure Chart**
 ![Structure Chart](images/StructureChart.png)
 ### **Flowcharts**